visulate/visulate-for-oracle/docs/index.md

 Document custom code in Commercial-off-the-shelf (COTS) application databases.
 Review the schema definitions in E-Business Suite databases.

 Catalog Oracle database instances.
 Identify Enterprise Edition feature and option usage.
-Find Enterprise Edition license instances that could be be downgraded to Standard Edition 2.
+Find Enterprise Edition license instances that could be downgraded to Standard Edition 2.
 Review the contents of old databases.
 Identify targets for consolidation or decommissioning.

 ### Oracle Data Warehouse to Big Query